betterscientificsoftware/bssw.io/Site/Categories/Reliability.md

     - [What Is CSE Software Testing](../CuratedContent/WhatIsCseSwTesting.md)
     - [How To Improve Testing for CSE Software](../CuratedContent/HowToImproveTestingForCseSw.md)

-- **Continuous integration testing:** Branch changes are combined and tested on a sub-daily basis.
+- **Continuous integration testing:** Branch changes are merged and tested with high frequency.

   Taken to its extreme, one can think of continuous integration (CI) testing like auto-correct in a word processor where tests would be performed with each key-stroke entered by a programmer.
 Of course, that is neither practical nor likely to be too meaningful.
-However CI testing does mean that code changes, even on multiple branches of development, are combined and tested on a daily even hourly basis.
+However CI testing does mean that code changes, even on multiple branches of development, are merged and tested very frequently.

     - [What Is Continuous Integration Testing?](Topics/WhatIsContinuousIntegrationTesting.md)